wix/Detox/docs/guide/launch-args.md

 ### In-App Arguments Access

-On iOS, the specified launch arguments are passed as the process launch arguments and available through normal means.
+Our official recommendation for getting the arguments inside the app is by integrating the [react-native-launch-arguments](https://github.com/iamolegga/react-native-launch-arguments) project, which provides that seamlessly.
+For those who are interested, here are the underlying details:

-On Android, the launch arguments are set as bundle-extra’s into the activity’s intent.
-It will therefore be accessible on the native side via the current activity as: `currentActivity.getIntent().getBundleExtra("launchArgs")`.
+* On iOS, the specified launch arguments are passed as the process launch arguments and available through normal means.

-Further, handling of these launch arguments is up to the user’s responsibility and is out of scope for Detox.
+* On Android, the launch arguments are set as bundle-extra’s into the activity’s intent.
+They are therefore accessible on the native side via the current activity as: `currentActivity.getIntent().getBundleExtra("launchArgs")`.